 Fighting the “Boring” Gameplay of Stardew Valley

 When you first started the game, I’m pretty sure you’ve got a lot going in for you.
-There are tons of quests, a lot of things to do.
-At first, you’re gonna be grinding tons of materials and crops, items, and build your dream farming empire.
+There are tons of quests and a lot of things to do.
+At first, you’re gonna be grinding tons of materials and crops, and items, and building your dream farming empire.

-This is typically any kind of grinding game.
+This is typically any kind of ground game.
 I mean, there are a lot of grindy games.
-For example, there are games like Monster Hunter games, Black Desert Online, WoW, and many others are just some kind of games you’ll have to play repeatedly.
+For example, there are games like Monster Hunter games, Black Desert Online, WoW, and many others that are just some kind of the games you’ll have to play repeatedly.
 These are the types of games you’ll typically play for months.
 For games like EVE Online, even years isn’t enough.

-But for a game like Stardew Valley, you don’t really have to invest your everything to enjoy the game.
-Of course, it’s grindy.
+But for a game like Stardew Valley, you don’t have to invest your everything to enjoy the game.
+Of course, it’s gritty.
 It’s a farming simulator, for Pete’s sake.
-But you’ll have to actually like the gameplay itself for you to get into the game.
+But you’ll have to like the gameplay itself for you to get into the game.

 What You’re Doing Wrong in the Game

-If you’re thinking long term, Stardew Valley barely feels like a long-term investment.
-At least around 150 hours is enough for you to actually explore the entirety of the game.
+If you’re thinking long-term, Stardew Valley barely feels like a long-term investment.
+At least around 150 hours is enough for you to explore the entirety of the game.
 More than that is just exploring new ways to play the game.